forta-network/docs/docs/contest2-aave.md

 **Forta is thrilled to announce that we’ve partnered with Aave Grants DAO to bring you our second bot development contest!**

 Below you will find five challenges.
 Each challenge has a specific security concern that a Forta bot can solve, provided by Aave.
-Next to each challenge is a link to a Google Form, which you may use to submit an bot you develop that meets the challenge requirements to the contest judges.
+Next to each challenge is a link to a Google Form, which you may use to submit a bot you develop that meets the challenge requirements to the contest judges.

 - Only the first ten (10) submissions to each challenge that meet the challenge requirements below will be considered.